usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

+## Summary

->This command will find all nodes reachable from given root nodes in a input file.
-That is, given a set of nodes N and a set of properties P, this command computes the set of nodes R that can be reached from N via paths containing any of the properties in P.
+This command will find all nodes reachable from given root nodes in a input file.
+Given a set of nodes N and a set of properties P, this command computes the set of nodes R that can be reached from N via paths containing any of the properties in P.

+### Input File

 The input file should be a KGTK Edge file with the following columns or their aliases:

-- `node1`: the subject column
+- `node1`: the subject column (source node)
-- `label`: the predicate column
+- `label`: the predicate column (property name)
-- `node2`: the object column
+- `node2`: the object column (target node)

+### Column Substitutions

 Optionally, other columns may be used as the subject/predicate/object columns using the following command line options: